 As part of Madwomen in the Attic’s literacy mission, we have added a writing component to our monthly meeting tradition: The Featured Writer Project.

-MITA meetings are always held on a Monday– and usually on the third Monday of the month.
+MITA meetings are usually held on a Monday– and usually on the third Monday of the month.
 The reason for this is to mirror the tradition of the national holiday Martin Luther King Jr. Day, which is held on the third Monday of January each year.

 In honor of literacy, the days on which we will hold our monthly meetings will be known as ‘Mad Mondays’.
 In celebration, on Mad Monday of each month, we will showcase a featured writer by publishing their work and sharing it (or parts of it) aloud at our meeting.

 If you are willing to and interested in being a featured writer, these are the most basic stipulations:

 - Featured writers need to write something something (from any genre) that relates in some way to MITA’s mission.
 Featured Writers should have had some kind of experience with the mental health industry or with mental health issues, whether it be firsthand or secondary experience.
 We leave the perspective and style of the writing completely up to the writer.

 - We require more than just the central piece of writing– our writers are also asked to write a statement about their piece in relation to mental health.
 If you submit a piece and are selected as a featured writer, you must submit the additional parts of your submission to us by the first day of the month during the month that it will be published so that the editors will have time to offer editing suggestions or to work with you to make additions or changes to it prior to the feature date.

 - Featured writers need to assign a writer’s name of some sort to their contributions, whether that be “fictional” (as in Solla Sollew), “actual” (as in Jessica L. Mason), or “anonymousical” (as in Anonymous).